-It will be of particular interest to merge a high per capita income country with a low per capita income country, with different cultural, societal and environmental settings, which will add even more educational value in the sense of the rapprochement of cultures.
+It will be of particular interest to merge a high per capita income country with a low per capita income country with different cultural, societal and environmental settings, which will add even more educational value in the sense of the rapprochement of cultures.

-In 1945, UNESCO was established in order to respond to the firm belief of nations, forged by two world wars in less than a generation that political and economic agreements are not enough to build a lasting peace.
+UNESCO was established in 1945 in order to respond to the firm belief of nations, forged by two world wars in less than a generation, that political and economic agreements are not enough to build a lasting peace.
 Peace must be established on the basis of humanity’s moral and intellectual solidarity.

-UNESCO strives to build networks among nations that enable this kind of solidarity, inter alia by mobilizing for education, building intercultural understanding, pursuing scientific cooperation, and protecting freedom of expression.
+UNESCO strives to build networks among nations that enable this kind of solidarity, inter alia by mobilizing for education, building intercultural understanding, pursuing scientific cooperation and protecting freedom of expression.
 Today, UNESCO's message has never been more important: we must focus on social, environmental and economic dimensions of sustainable development.

 UNESCO is known as the intellectual agency of the United Nations.
 At a time when the world is looking for new ways to build peace and sustainable development, we must rely on the power of intelligence to innovate, expand horizons and sustain the hope of a new humanism.
 UNESCO exists to bring this creative intelligence to life; for it is in the minds of men and women that the defenses of peace and the conditions for sustainable development must be built.